hugomarisco/keykey.kitchen/content/recipes/nasi-portugis/index.en.md

       onion, garlic, and bay leaves.
 Sauté until the onion starts to become translucent.
     image: tumis.jpg
-  - description: When the onion turns translucent, add the washed rice to the pan and stir to mix with the onions and garlic.
+  - description: When the onion turns translucent, add the rice to the pan and stir to mix with the onions and garlic.
     image: tumis-transparent.jpg
   - description: Pour in 2 cups of water and add a dash of salt.
 Stir to combine.
     image: tambah-air-dan-nasi.jpg